 And, what about fireplaces, the gas pilot lights on stoves or water heaters, or using the dryer?
-Even something as mundane as forgetting to remove dryer lint can start a fire.
+Even something as mundane as letting dryer lint build up can start a fire.
 According to FEMA, $35 million a year in properly losses result from fires in dryer lint.

-4) Has Trouble Getting Up From A Seated Position
+4) Trouble Getting Up From A Seated Position

 Weak muscles and problems with balance can result in falls.
 And sometimes these weaknesses can mean that a person can’t get up from a soft couch or bed.

 Dad was generally steady on his feet, but this is a good illustration of what can happen when someone has trouble getting up.
-In an assisted living facility, aides are available for residents who need help getting up from a seated position or transferring to a toilet, bed, or wheelchair.
+In an assisted living facility, aides are available for residents who need help rising from a seated position or transferring to a toilet, bed, or wheelchair.

 5) Eating Spoiled Food Or Forgetting To Eat

 After my mom passed away, Dad lived by himself for a year.
-He refused to move out of their house which was forty miles from me, so I called frequently and visited him weekly.
+He refused to move out of their house which was located forty miles from me, so I called him frequently and I visited him weekly.

 It wasn’t long before he started complaining of occasional diarrhea and an upset stomach.
-This didn’t happen all the time and a physical revealed no problems.
+This didn’t happen all the time and a physical examination revealed no problems.
 Slowly it dawned on me, however, that I was sometimes seeing the same lunch meat or milk in the refrigerator that had been there on the prior week’s visit.
-I realized that Dad was occasionally eating out of code food.
+I realized that Dad was occasionally eating food past it’s expiration date.